rohithgowthamg4927/egain-lms/RESOLVING_DATABASE_CONFLICTS.md

 ## After Fixing

-Once you've successfully pushed your schema, you might want to recreate the view:
+Once you've successfully pushed your schema, you might want to recreate the views:

 ```sql
 CREATE VIEW student_details AS